jackyho522/katacoda-scenarios/new-scenario-template/step1.md

-# Step 1 - Create simple WordPress stack
+# Step 1 - Create simple Press stack

 Create a simple WordPress stack using wordpress, mysql/mysql-server and grafana/grafana images.
 1. MySQL is the backend database.